yogendra/yogendra.me-v2/content/posts/2022/03/yugabyte-row-level-geo-partitioning/index.md

 thumbnail: 00-row-geo-partition.png
 ---

-Lets have look at one of the most intresting features of YugabyteDB - Row Level Geo-distribution
+Lets have look at one of the most interesting features of YugabyteDB - Row Level Geo-distribution

 <!-- more -->

 I have joined Yugabyte a while back.
 I have gone through many demos/samples.
 But one thing that caught my attention very early on was the geo-pinning the data.

 This capability can simplify compliance of data privacy laws, data sovereignty laws, etc. It can make the overall architecture of the application very simple.
 Here is my stab at this feature.
-I followed the documenation for most part.
+I followed the documentation for most part.
 I added only the cluster management parts to the whole guide for a quick self-drive.

 Instead of working with actual cloud, I ran the whole setup on my machine.
 This will need about 2GB of free RAM.
 At its peak, there will be 3 master (100MB), 12 tserver(100MB) and 12 postgres (50MB) processes.
 I wanted to remove the network out of the picture to understand the data persistance portion of Yugabyte, hence the local machine cluster.